luisherring/azure-content/articles/sql-database/data-management-azure-sql-database-and-sql-server-iaas.md

 	ms.date="03/25/2016"
 	ms.author="carlrab"/>

-# Choose a cloud SQL Server option: Azure SQL (PaaS) Database  or SQL Server on Azure VMs (IaaS)
+# Choose a cloud SQL Server option: Azure SQL (PaaS) database  or SQL Server on Azure VMs (IaaS)

 Azure has two options for hosting SQL Server workloads in the cloud: